essex-lab/ProtoMS/doc/.man/protoms.rst

   multigcmc integer float float float

 is the command to run multiple gcmc simulations in parallel with replica exchange between different B values.
 The integer value sets how often replica exchange moves are attempted, this should be some multiple of how often results files are written.
 Each ``float`` is the B value for each replica.
 In principle, the number of B values is not restricted.
-The simulation will need to be submited to run in parallel with as many cores as B values.
+The simulation will need to be submitted to run in parallel with as many cores as B values.
 As above the random seed used by each replica can be influenced by the sameseeds command.

 .. index::
   single: origin